 CMake in AimRT

-AimRT uses native standard Modern CMake for building and relies on CMake FetchContent to manage dependencies.
+AimRT uses native standard Modern CMake for building and relies on CMake FetchContent to obtain dependencies.

 Modern CMake

-Modern CMake is the mainstream build approach for current C++ projects.
-It adopts an object-oriented construction philosophy, introducing concepts like Targets and properties, which encapsulate all parameter information including dependencies.
-This greatly simplifies dependency management and makes building large systems more organized and effortless.
-The AimRT framework utilizes Modern CMake for construction, where each leaf folder represents a CMake Target.
-When libraries reference each other, all subordinate dependencies are automatically handled.
+Modern CMake is the mainstream build method for current C++ projects.
+It adopts an object-oriented build approach, introducing concepts such as Target and properties, which can encapsulate all parameter information including dependencies.
+This greatly simplifies dependency management, making the construction of large systems more organized and easier.
+The AimRT framework is built using Modern CMake, where each leaf folder is a CMake Target.
+When libraries reference each other, all lower-level dependencies are automatically handled.

-Detailed usage of Modern CMake won’t be elaborated here.
-You may refer to other tutorials:
+For detailed usage of Modern CMake, we will not elaborate here.
+You can refer to some other tutorials:

-When you intend to reference/build AimRT from source, you need to understand its third-party dependency management strategy:
+When you plan to reference/build AimRT from source, you need to understand AimRT’s third-party dependency management strategy:

-• AimRT uses CMake FetchContent to fetch dependencies.
-For detailed usage of CMake FetchContent, refer to the CMake official documentation.
+• AimRT uses CMake FetchContent to pull dependencies.
+For detailed usage of CMake FetchContent, please refer to CMake official documentation.

-• By default, AimRT downloads dependencies from their official sources.
-If you wish to use custom download URLs, examine the code in cmake/GetXXX.cmake and pass the -DXXX_DOWNLOAD_URL parameter during build to modify the download URL to your custom address.
+• AimRT defaults to downloading from the official download addresses of each third-party dependency.
+If you want to download these dependencies through a custom download address, you can refer to the code in cmake/GetXXX.cmake, and pass the -DXXX_DOWNLOAD_URL parameter during the build to change the download URL to your custom address.

-• If your build environment lacks external network connectivity, you can download these dependencies offline.
-Then, reference the code in cmake/GetXXX.cmake and pass the -DXXX_LOCAL_SOURCE parameter during build to redirect the dependency search path to your specified local address.
+• If your build environment cannot connect to the external network, you can also download these dependencies offline, then refer to the code in cmake/GetXXX.cmake, and pass the -DXXX_LOCAL_SOURCE parameter during the build to change the dependency search path to your specified local address.

-• If the above methods still don’t meet your customization needs for dependency management, you can directly modify the code in cmake/GetXXX.cmake, as long as it introduces the CMake Targets required for AimRT’s build.
+• If the above methods still do not meet your custom dependency management needs, you can also directly customize the code in cmake/GetXXX.cmake, as long as the CMake Target required for AimRT’s build is introduced.

-• Note: AimRT only validates the versions of third-party dependencies configured with default parameters.
-If you need to upgrade or downgrade these dependencies, ensure compatibility and stability yourself.
+• Please note that AimRT only verifies the versions of each third-party dependency configured in the default parameters.
+If you need to upgrade or downgrade these third-party dependency versions, please ensure compatibility and stability on your own.

-During the build process, most AimRT dependencies are downloaded from GitHub by default.
-Some dependencies like Boost are large in size.
-If download failures occur due to network issues, consider using the gitee mirror URLs provided by AimRT.
+During the build process, most dependencies in AimRT are downloaded from github by default.
+Some dependencies, such as Boost, are large in size.
+If the download fails due to network issues, you can consider using the gitee alternative download address provided by AimRT.

-On Linux platforms, you can reference the url_cn.bashrc file to set alternative download addresses as environment variables AIMRT_DOWNLOAD_FLAGS.
-Users can add this environment variable during CMake generation to download from mirror addresses.
+On the linux platform, you can refer to the url_cn.bashrc file to set the alternative download address as the environment variable AIMRT_DOWNLOAD_FLAGS.
+Users can add this environment variable to the CMake generation command to download from the alternative address.

-To use mirror download addresses, first execute source url_cn.bashrc, then add the AIMRT_DOWNLOAD_FLAGS environment variable during CMake generation:
+To use the alternative download address, you need to first source url_cn.bashrc, then add the AIMRT_DOWNLOAD_FLAGS environment variable when generating with CMake:

 # Set AIMRT_DOWNLOAD_FLAGS to download from mirror site